Scope

 The Iron Tome is something like the One Ring.
 It is definitely an Ancient Artifact that is also an Amplifier Artifact and an Artifact of Attraction.
 There are indications that it might also be an Artifact of Doom and, potentially, a Tome of Eldritch Lore too.

 Zombies and Undead.
 We'll use every possible manifestation of these tropes, and they'll represent many of the things zombies typically represent in literature, from plague, to addiction, to the evil within, and so on and so forth.
 And every year in November, the GoTverse faces another zombie apocalypse.
-Hopefully the living will win -- but in the rules of the Game of Tomes, there's no guarantee, and we expect that even though they're designed to have a slight disadvantage, the Undead Horde will win eventually.
+Hopefully the living will win — but in the rules of the Game of Tomes, there's no guarantee, and we expect that even though they're designed to be at a disadvantage, the Undead Horde will win eventually.

 Animal Motifs are common, especially when related to the totems of the Houses.
 It's worth linking this separate article on Bunny Tropes because there are so many of them, and this one on how Everything's Better with Dinosaurs because we're big on the Rule of Cool.